JarodMica/Vivy/README.md

 ## Features

-:heavy_check_mark: Voice recognition and voice responses
+- [X]  Voice recognition and voice responses

-:heavy_check_mark: Integration with ChatGPT for responses and ElevenLabs for natural sounding text-to-speech
+- [X] Integration with ChatGPT for responses and ElevenLabs for natural sounding text-to-speech

-:heavy_check_mark: Easy customization for personalities of the AI assistants, with funtionality variations of the assistants
+- [X] Easy customization for personalities of the AI assistants, with funtionality variations of the assistants

-:heavy_check_mark: Local conversation history stored for your own information (assistant does not reference them yet)
+- [X] Local conversation history stored for your own information (assistant does not reference them yet)

 ## Enhancements in the Pipeline